chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!attack`

-/// note | Command cannot be used while in a tile
+/// note | Command cannot be used while spawned in
 ///

 Starts an attack against the current king by spawning you at the red pipe with the `!attack` text on it (bottom-center of the screen).